ValentinMoullet/SportsGameSimulator/README.md

 Note
 ----

 All the Python and Jupyter files that are at the root of this project are only here for playing around and are not really part of the project.
+The code of the project is inside `events_simulation`.